 - Yu Tu (玉兔): The Jade Rabbit of the Moon.
-After Chang’e was stranded on the Moon, the Jade Rabbit became her only companion.
+After Chang’e isolation on the Moon, the Jade Rabbit became her only companion.

 D. Popular Chinese Household Deities

-The following Chinese mythological gods often appear in fantasy sagas and modern pop culture entertainment.
+The following Chinese mythological gods are frequent characters in Chinese fantasy sagas and pop culture entertainment.
 Many are also still actively worshiped by Chinese households today.

 - Cai Shen (财神): The Chinese God of Money is nowadays synonymous with Chinese New Year celebrations.
 The most popular depiction of him is that of a jovial man in imperial costume.

-- Er Shi Ba Xing Siu (二十八星宿): The deified form of the 28 constellations of Chinese astrology.
-They are seldom worshipped.
+- Er Shi Ba Xing Siu (二十八星宿): The deified form of the 28 constellations of Chinese astrology are seldom worshiped.
 However, they occasionally appear in Chinese fantasy sagas as heavenly officers.

 - Fu Lu Shou (福禄寿): Alternative known as the Three Stars or San Xing, the trio represents three positive qualities of life in Chinese culture.
 These being Fu (blessing), Lu (prosperity), and Shou (longevity).

-- Hua Guang Da Di (华光大帝): One of the Four Guardian Marshal Gods of Taoism.
-Lord Huang Guang is also venerated by Cantonese Opera troupes as a god of performance arts.
+- Hua Guang Da Di (华光大帝): One of the Four Guardian Marshal Gods of Taoism, Lord Huang Guang is also venerated by Cantonese Opera troupes as the God of Performance Arts.

 - Kui Xing (魁星): The Chinese God of Examinations.

 - Lu Ban (鲁班): A Chinese inventor and engineer from the Zhou dynasty.
 Nowadays revered as a patron of builders.